chandu-lanka/ran-map-gen/readme.md

 ![Demo of the project](./data/demo.gif "DEMO of the project")

 Used a sort of algorithm from conways game of life and it ended up well

+### Update
+might work on this more in the future and stuff so ye